One police officer guilty and one acquitted over Elijah McClain death

 Mr McClain, who became a massage therapist at the age of 19, was described by friends as a gentle person — to both humans and animals.
 According to The Cut, he taught himself to play guitar and violin, and would play his violin for cats in a rescue shelter during his lunch breaks.

 “I don’t even think he would set a mouse trap if there was a rodent problem,” his friend Eric Behrens told the Sentinel.
-Another friend — and former client — Marna Arnett called McClain “the sweetest, purest person I have ever met,” she added, “He was definitely a light in a whole lot of darkness.”
+Another friend — and former client — Marna Arnett called Mr McClain “the sweetest, purest person I have ever met,” adding, “he was definitely a light in a whole lot of darkness.”

 “He wanted to change the world,” his mother, Sheneen McClain, told the outlet.
 “And it’s crazy, because he ended up doing it anyway.”